How to Install Baseboard Trim

-It should be easy, right?
+Installing new trim should be easy, right?
 Just measure the boards, cut the miters, and nail the trim in place.
-Well, not exactly.
+Well, it’s not exactly that easy.

-If you’ve ever tried to install baseboard on your own, then you would probably agree that looks can be deceiving.
+If you’ve ever tried to install baseboards on your own, you’ll probably agree that looks can be deceiving.
 All too often a DIY baseboard installation is compromised by gaps or ill-fitting joints, resulting from walls that aren’t flat, floors that aren’t level, or corners that aren’t square.

 Tips and Tricks for Installing Baseboard